-The total volume of subscription rights is apportioned to a maximum of 500,000 subscription rights to members of the Company's Managing Board and a maximum of 500,000 subscription rights to selected Company executives below the Managing Board and members of the management of subsidiaries.
-Each subscription right entitles the owner to subscribe to one no-par value bearer share of the Company against payment of the exercise price and carries a term of seven years.
-The Company can settle the subscription rights by granting the entitled beneficiaries either treasury shares or a cash payment instead of new shares out of the conditional capital.
-If the entitled beneficiaries are members of the Company's Managing Board this decision is taken at the sole discretion of the Supervisory Board.
-So far, no use has been made of the authorization to issue the subscription rights.
+The Company could had settled the subscription rights by granting the entitled beneficiaries either treasury shares or a cash payment instead of new shares out of the conditional capital.
+If the entitled beneficiaries were members of the Company's Managing Board this decision would have been taken at the sole discretion of the Supervisory Board.
+No use has been made of the authorization to issue the subscription rights.

-In this context the Company's share capital is conditionally increased by up to EUR 1,000,000 through issuance of up to 1,000,000 new no-par value bearer shares (Conditional Capital 2017).
-The conditional capital increase serves to service the stock option programme 2017 and only in so far, as subscription rights are issued under the stock option programme 2017 and the owners of the subscription rights use their exercise right.
+In this context the Company's share capital was conditionally increased by up to EUR 1,000,000 through issuance of up to 1,000,000 new no-par value bearer shares (Conditional Capital 2017).
+The conditional capital increase served to service the stock option programme 2017 and only in so far, as subscription rights were issued under the stock option programme 2017 and the owners of the subscription rights used their exercise right.
+As at 31.
+December 2020 no treasury shares exist.